Mark-Assessment/r-troaca-bmi-M2-2/README.md

 During my manual testing, I have tested every user story, to ensure that the needs of the users are met.

 - As a user I want to see the subject matter of the page.
-  - Issue: the About Us section didn't stand out, as to allow the user to notice it straight away.
-  - Cause: the background of the About Us section was slightly darker than the body background.
+  - Issue: there was no description of what BMI is.
-  - Resolution: I added a 4px solid orange border, which captures the attention of the user and they can see the subject of the website in an instant.
+  - Resolution: I added a brief but comprehensive description of what the Body Mass Index represents.

 - As a user I want to be able to easily navigate the page to find what I require in a quickly manner.
-  - Issue: the user had to scroll for a long time up and down to find which section they were interested in.
+  - Issue: the user had to scroll for a long time up and down to find what they were interested in.
-  - Cause: the navbar was not fixed and there was no back to top button either.
+  - Cause: the calculator was not placed at the top of the page.
-  - Resolution: I added a back to top button to all 4 main pages, and I made the navbar fixed as well, so that the user can easily navigate the website.
+  - Resolution: I moved the calculator at the beginning of the page, so the user can quickly access it.

-- As a user I want to find the dates and times of show that I am interested in, without too much trouble.
+- As a health-conscious individual, I want the BMI calculator to provide me with a clear breakdown of what different BMI ranges mean in terms of health and potential risks, helping me understand the implications of my result.
-  - Issue: the user could not find quickly all the times of the shows, from the landing page.
+  - Issue: the user could not find a description of what the BMI ranges are.
-  - Cause: there was a list of shows on the Home page, but no button to take you to the Shows page instantly, without having to scroll all the way up to the top.
+  - Cause: there was a BMI colour coded chart, but no clear breakdown of the ranges.
-  - Resolution: I added a "View all shows" button that redirects the user straight to the Shows page.

-- As a user I want to be able to find what comedians are performing at this venue.
+  - Resolution: I added a short description of the BMI ranges underneath the chart and also added in the FAQ section 2 questions and their respective answers that target the potential health risks of some of the BMI ranges.

+- As a fitness enthusiast, I want the BMI calculator to allow me to input both metric and imperial measurements, giving me the flexibility to use the unit system I'm most comfortable with.
-  - Issue: the user could not find quickly all the comedians performing at the comedy club, from the Home page.
+  - Issue: the user could not select their prefered measuring unit system.
-  - Cause: there was a section of Comedians on the landing page, but there wasn't any button to take you to the Comedians page instantly, without having to scroll all the way up to the top.
+  - Cause: there was only the option for the Metric system.
-  - Resolution: I added a "View all comedians" button that takes the user instantly to the Comedians page.
+  - Resolution: I added the Imperial measuring system to the calculator, because some countries do not use the Metric system.

-- As a user I want to be able to contact the club easily.
+- As a mobile user, I want the website to be responsive and the BMI calculator to be easily accessible and functional on my smartphone or tablet, ensuring a seamless experience regardless of the device I'm using.
-  - Issue: the user could not contact the venue easily, without having to call the club.
+  - Issue: the user could not see the calculator on smaller devices, in its entirety
-  - Cause: there was an email address provided, but no contact form to make it easier for the user to contact The Giggly Fox.
-  - Resolution: I added a contact form where the user can input their first and last name, email address, phone number and a text area where they can send all their questions and feedback to the club.
+  - Cause: the calculator was not responsive.
+  - Resolution: I modified some of the CSS rules, as to ensure that it is responsive on all devices.

 #### **Functionality testing**